Detailed Differences between onnx and onnx_light#

 On the C++ side the thread pool is implemented in thread_pool.h /

 thread_pool.cc.
-Each worker independently parses a slice of the
+Each worker independently parses (or writes) a slice

-initializer list, so wall-clock loading time scales with the number of
+of the initializer list, so wall-clock load and save time scales with the

 The standard onnx package is single-threaded; it offers no built-in